microsoft/pxt-common-packages/libs/servo/docs/reference/servos/set-pulse.md

 ### Continuous rotation

 There is another type of servo called a _continuous rotation_ servo that might look the same as a regular servo.
 It's different because the shaft doesn't stop at a particular position.
 In this case, the pulse you send to the servo doesn't mean position, but instead it's a speed number.
-The shaft keeps rotating if you send a pulse number other than `1500` milliseconds to the servo.
+The shaft keeps rotating if you send a pulse number other than `1500` microseconds to the servo.
 Instead of being an angle of rotation, the duration is a speed rating in one of the directions.
 The `1000` microseconds is full speed rotating to the left and `2000` microseconds is full speed rotating to the right.
-The number `1500` microseconds is no rotation in any direction.
+A number of `1500` microseconds means no rotation in any direction.

 #### ~hint